Page-bottom layout change on the way. Details here.

 - The fate of the N.I.C.E. in C. S. Lewis' That Hideous Strength is a Shout-Out to the Biblical Tower of Babel.

 - The Tower of Babel story is Older Than They Think — an older Sumerian version of the story exists, as told here.
-Technically, then, the version in the Bible is still an example of this trope.

 - The curse is then reversed at Pentecost, where the Spirit gave the apostles the ability to speak every language that existed in the known world.
 This was eventually considered a "sign gift" and became a matter of controversy that Paul dealt with in his epistles.